 High blood sugar or insulin resistance may also contribute to unbalanced chemicals your brain needs to function normally.
 In addition, elevated blood sugar is linked to inflammation, which may play a role in Alzheimer’s disease.

 Brown University neuropathologist Suzanne de la Monte, MD, who has long studied the connection between insulin resistance, diabetes, and dementia in both animal experiments and the brains of people who died from Alzheimer’s, calls Alzheimer’s disease type 3 diabetes — diabetes of the brain.

-Brown and colleagues have found insulin resistance not only hamperw the ability to think clearly but also appears to play a role in forming the tangled beta amyloid plaques found in the brains of Alzheimer’s patients.
+Brown and colleagues have found insulin resistance not only hampers the ability to think clearly but also appears to play a role in forming the tangled beta amyloid plaques found in the brains of Alzheimer’s patients.

-To investigate whether people with insulin resistance are more likely to go on to develop dementia, Tel Aviv University (TAU) scientists studied almost 500 research subjects for over 20 years.
-At the beginning of the study, all the participants were checked for insulin resistance with blood tests that measured their fasting blood glucose and insulin levels.
+To investigate whether people with insulin resistance are more likely to develop dementia, Tel Aviv University (TAU) scientists studied almost 500 research subjects for over 20 years.
+At the beginning of the study, the participants were checked for insulin resistance with blood tests that measured their fasting blood glucose and insulin levels.
 A battery of tests was also used to assess the patients’ thinking skills, including their memory and attention spans.